-As a priority, the focus is to progress the conversion of endorsed Heads of Agreement into agreement for leases particularly as refurbishment works on both the Eats and Metro B buildings is completed.
+As a priority, the focus is to progress the conversion of endorsed Heads of Agreement into agreement for leases particularly due to the completion of refurbishment works on both the Eats and Metro B buildings.
 Approval of this agreement for lease within Nicholas Street Precinct's Metro B will continue the positive message to the Ipswich community and the market that the redevelopment is moving forward.